goenning/goenning/_posts/2019/2019-02-10-measuring-performance-website-multiple-locations-budget.md

 But there's a better way 😀

 Azure has a service called [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
 It allows you to run a Docker container on the cloud without having to worry about the infrastructure behind it.
 The best of all?
 You only pay per execution time.
 If you start a container that runs for 5 seconds, you'll pay $0.000080.
-On this post, I'll show you how to perform this operation on Azure, but If prefer AWS, search for `AWS Fargate`, tt's a similar service, so you apply the same idea presented here.
+On this post, I'll show you how to perform this operation on Azure, but If prefer AWS, search for `AWS Fargate`, it's a similar service, so you apply the same idea presented here.

 What we're going to do is create dozens of Azure Container Instance on each of its 17 regions and configure it to execute `goenning/webpage-timing` with our custom parameters.
 We'll also need to store the data from all locations to query it later.
 In this example, I'll be using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) because it has a free tier and can also be hosted on Azure.